rogerbinns/jia-mini-python/doc/lang.rst

 What is not supported
 =====================

 * docstrings are seen but ignored.
 You cannot retrieve them.
+They do not end up in the output jmp file.
 * Variable arguments and keyword arguments (`*args` and `**kwargs`).
   Note that methods :ref:`added via Java <adding_methods>` can take variable numbers of arguments.
 You can call :func:`apply` to call